esdra00/esdra00/README.md

 - 👋 Hi, I’m @esdra00
 - 👀 I’m interested in ... front-end web development
 - 🌱 I’m currently learning ...
-Javascript, Bootstrap, React
+Bootstrap, React
-- 💞️ I’m looking to collaborate on ...
+- 🌱 I'm currently masterting ...
+Python, Javascript
-- 📫 How to reach me ...
+- 📫 How to reach me ... esdrabergamasco@gmail.com

 <!---
 esdra00/esdra00 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.